 Remove restrictions from a page

-Request and grant access to view a restricted page
+Get access to a restricted page

 To request access to a restricted page:

-- On the restricted page choose Request access
+- On the restricted page choose Request access.

-- Wait for an email confirming that access has been granted
+- Wait for an email confirming that access has been granted.

 To grant access to a restricted page:

-- In the request access email, choose Grant access
+- In the request access email, choose Grant access.

-You'll be taken to the restricted page, and a dialog will appear with the access request
+You'll be taken to the restricted page, and a dialog will appear with the access request.

-- Choose Grant access
+- Choose Grant access.

 The user will receive an email confirming that access has been granted.

-This process is the same as navigating to > Restrictions and adding a 'View' restriction for the user.
+This process is the same as navigating to

 Who can grant access?